// Project Gridhack · Est. 2020

 What is Project Gridhack?

-If you saw the shirt and Googled the phrase, this page is for you.
+If you saw the shirt, the car, or the Grid Response Team on your block and Googled the phrase, this page is for you.

 Gridhack is the company.
 Project Gridhack is what we call the work — because it isn't a one-time product launch, it's a project.
 A long, deliberate one.
-Replacing the way Texas families pay for power, house by house.
+Replacing the way Texas, Utah, and Wyoming families pay for power, house by house, while putting distributed generation and battery storage back into local utility footprints that need both.

 The Problem We Started With